Laketran

 Laketran was established as the Regional Transit Authority for Lake County in 1974.
-Laketran's services include local Routes 1–9, Park-n-Ride Routes 10–12, commuter express routes to downtown Cleveland, and Dial-a-Ride, a door-to-door demand response paratransit service.
+Laketran's services include local Routes 1–14, Park-n-Ride Routes 10–13, commuter express routes to downtown Cleveland, and Dial-a-Ride, a door-to-door demand response paratransit service.

-Laketran is funded by a half of a percent sales tax, fare revenue, Federal aid for capital expenses, and State assistance.
+Laketran is funded by a 0.5% sales tax, fare revenue, Federal aid for capital expenses, and State assistance.